siran/writing/posts/_drafts/Sound From Energy Flow.md

 subtitle: Deriving the Acoustic Wave Equation from Source-Free Maxwell Transport
 author: An M. Rodriguez
 date: 2026-03-20
-one-sentence-summary: The sound wave equation is not an independent mechanical law but the coarse-grained, longitudinal mode of the electromagnetic wave equation acting on a medium of organized toroidal closures, with propagation speed set entirely by the electromagnetic structure of the medium.
+one-sentence-summary: The sound wave equation is not an independent mechanical law but the coarse-grained, longitudinal mode of the electromagnetic wave equation acting on a medium of organized toroidal closures, with propagation speed, dispersion, and dissipation all set by the electromagnetic structure of the medium.
 summary: In a source-free Maxwell universe, matter is aggregate toroidal closures of electromagnetic energy flow.
 A perturbation in the arrangement of these closures propagates via their primary coupling — the axial charge interaction — and the continuum limit of that propagation is exactly the acoustic wave equation.
-The operator structure is inherited from the EM wave equation; the propagation speed is derived from the charge coupling stiffness and the trapped-energy mass density, both of which are EM quantities.
-No mechanical postulate enters.
+The operator structure is inherited from the EM wave equation; the propagation speed is derived from the charge coupling stiffness and the trapped-energy mass density, both of which are electromagnetic quantities.
+Dissipation occurs when the driving frequency excites partial internal circulations that do not re-close into stable modes; below the internal resonance threshold the propagation is lossless and elastic; in the fully coherent limit this recovers dissipation-free propagation — superfluidity — without additional postulates.
+No mechanical postulate enters at any step.
 Acoustics is recovered as a slow, longitudinal, coarse-grained regime of Maxwell transport.
 keywords:
   - sound
   - acoustic wave equation